Different Types of Gardening and Soil Preparation for Homesteaders

 Lasagna gardening is basically the same concept as the Back to Eden garden, just with different material.

-- then alternate green and brown layers.
+- Alternate between green and brown layers.
 Green can be lawn and garden clippings, peat moss, and manure, while the brown would be dried leaves or hay.

 With this method, you are always adding layers like lasagna.
 The photo below shows you exactly what I am talking about.